Endogen/OpenCryptoBot/commands.md

 `/trend`

 **Description**
-List people that are working on a project with their role and a link to the `/pe` command to get details about a team member.
+Get *Interest Over Time* chart from Google Trends for a set of given keywords and a timeframe.

 **Syntax**
-`/tr <keyword> (<keyword> ... t=<# of>d|m|y)`
+`/tr <keyword> (<keyword> [...] t=<# of days/months/years>d[or]m[or]y[or]all)`

 **Examples**
-Show interest over time for a given keyword
+Show interest over time for keyword 'blockchain'
 `/tr blockchain`
-Show comparison of interest over time for the provided keywords
+Show comparison of interest over time for a list of keywords
 `/tr blockchain bitcoin litecoin`
-Show interest over time for a given keyword  for the last 30 days
+Show interest over time for keyword 'blockchain' for the last 30 days
 `/tr blockchain t=30d`
-Show comparison of interest over time for the provided keywords for 5 years
+Show comparison of interest over time for a list of keywords for last 5 years
 `/tr blockchain bitcoin litecoin t=5y`
+Show interest over time for keyword 'blockchain' and whole available timeframe
+`/tr blockchain t=all`

 ## `/t`